 BRM stands for Business Relationship Management or Business Relationship Manager.
 BRM can be a role or an organizational capability.
-As a role, the BRM acts as a liaison between the business (the customer) and the service provider (internal departments providing the business a service; for example IT, HR, or accounting) to facilitate and improve the communication between both parties.
-They help the service provider (IT) demonstrate their value and relevance to the business and help the business prioritize projects, ensure projects align with the technology that maximizes return on investment, and ensure that the IT strategy supports the business strategy.
-To meet these needs, BRMs must have substantial knowledge both about the business and the technology to provide maximum benefit.
+As a role, the BRM acts as a liaison between the business (the customer) and the service provider (internal departments providing the business a service; for example, IT, HR, or accounting) to facilitate and improve communication and alignment between both parties.
+Because IT is often the service provider represented by BRMs, we will use an IT example for the remainder of blogs.

-As an organizational capability, anyone working in a service provider role to the business should be skilled in core Business Relationship Management competencies (knowledge, skills, and behaviors) in order to foster effective value-producing relationships between the service provider and its business partners.
+As an organizational capability, anyone working in a service provider role to the business should be skilled in core Business Relationship Management competencies (knowledge, skills, and behaviors) to foster effective value-producing relationships between the service provider and its business partners.

 What is BRMP®?

-What is BRMI®?
+What is BRM Institute®?

-BRMI partnered with APMG International (an organization that provides accreditation and certification services to organizations) to facilitate the delivery of Business Relationship Management Professional (BRMP®) accreditation, training, and certification.
+BRM Institute partnered with APMG International (an organization that provides accreditation and certification services to organizations) to facilitate the delivery of Business Relationship Management Professional (BRMP®) accreditation, training, and certification.

 Our upcoming blogs will go into depth on what a BRM is and does, provide more information about the BRMP, how to become a BRM, and the value the BRM brings to an organization.
 In the meantime, check out the following sites for more information:

-- Download a copy of the BRMBOK for free as a member of BRMI or order a paper copy off Amazon.
+- Download a copy of the BRMBOK for free as a member of BRM Institute or order a paper copy off Amazon.

 BRMP® is a registered trademark of Business Relationship Management Institute.